bk138/droidVNC-NG/README.md

 * In case you happen to have a board with an Ethernet interface and experience strange hangs during a VNC session, setting the interface to a slower speed might help.
 This workaround can be applied with [mii-tool](https://github.com/bk138/droidVNC-NG/issues/121#issuecomment-2150790814), for instance.

+* If you see a a floating button similar to [this](https://user-images.githubusercontent.com/6049993/194750108-a808b9c3-2bc6-4cdd-ba40-b9c59476a456.jpg) on your screen after enabling accessibility, make sure you have the "shortcut" option in accessibility settings turned to off.